hydroversebr/hydrobr/README.md

 The hydrobr package was developed to help users select, download, and clean data from pluvio- and fluviometric stations from the Brazilian National Water Agency (pt: Agência Nacional de Águas - ANA).
 The data is made available by ANA and is one of the main databases for hydrological studies in Brazil.
 Functions for statistical analyses are currently under development.

 This is a voluntary initiative from a few Brazilian hydrologists and part of the <a href="https://github.com/hydroversebr/">hydroversebr</a>.
 The package improvement is open to enthusiasts.
-Get in touch if you want to be part of the team and help us develop this project.
+Contact us if you want to be part of the team and help us develop this project.

 ## Installing this package